 • Financial Need

-• Diversity of Experience
+• Diversity and Lived Experience

-• Unusual Force of Character
+• Extraordinary Force of Character

-• Community Service
+• Community and Public Service

 • Leadership